Engineering - ENGR

 ENGR 2700 NUCLEAR POWER OPERATIONS, SYSTEM AND CAREERS (1) LEC.
 1. SU.
 Pr.
 P/C MATH 1610 or P/C MATH 1613 or P/C MATH 1617.
 Overview of nuclear power generation systems including civilian and government career options.

 ENGR 3510 INTRODUCTION TO BUSINESS AND ENGINEERING (3) LEC.
-3. Pr.
-ACCT 2110 or ACCT 2117.
-Pr., admission to the BET minor program by application; restricted to BET students.
-Principles of business and engineering issues in new product and business development.
+3. Principles of business and engineering issues in new product and business development.

 ENGR 3520 INTEGRATING BUSINESS AND ENGINEERING THEORY WITH PRACTICE (3) LEC.
 2. LAB.
-3. Pr., BUSI/ENGR 3510 and in good standing in the BET minor program; restricted to BET students.
-Case study problems from business and engineering practice.
+3. Case study problems from business and engineering practice.

 ENGR 3710 BASIC NUCLEAR I: NUCLEAR AND MECHANICAL SYSTEMS (4) LEC.
 3. LAB.
 1. Pr.
 P/C ENGR 2700 and (P/C PHYS 1500 or P/C PHYS 1600 or P/C PHYS 1607).
 Multidisciplinary course teaching fundamental nuclear and mechanical principles as they are utilized in the nuclear power generation industry.